 If you are trying to understand how to write a compare and contrast essay, and namely how to create interesting and outstanding work, you should start with identifying two or more subjects with enough differences and similarities that make them amenable for a meaningful comparison.
 Then, by creating a compare and contrast essay outline, you can write your paper easier.

 You have full freedom of choice at this stage.
-For example, it can be two different characters from one book, actors or two football teams.
-Then, you should find at least a few points on which they can be compared by using the data found during the research, known facts, and examples that will help impress and captivate your readers.
+For example, it can be two characters from one book, actors, or football teams.
+Then, you should find at least a few points that can be compared using the data found during the research, known facts, and examples that will help impress and captivate your readers.

-As with any other academic paper, this one requires thorough knowledge of the topic.
-You may have lots of great compare and contrast essay ideas for writing, but if they do not correspond to a given topic, the essay will not earn you an A!
+As with any other academic paper, this requires thorough knowledge of the topic.
+You may have many great compare and contrast essay ideas for writing, but if they do not correspond to a given topic, the essay will not earn you an A!
 So you have to attentively read the contrast essay topics.

 What exactly does the teacher want to see in your work?
 What do you want to show?
 There is just one answer to both questions: just like other essays, this one strives to reveal your personal opinion about the problem, person, situation, etc.